atomisthq/docs/docs/capabilities.md

     production?
 Write a command handler so you can initiate the release right from chat.

+Within these two categories, there are two more key concepts in our client library.

 Project updates: <span class="rugs">[Editors][editors]</span>
 :   Rug <span class="mid-text">*editors*</span> modify code directly and
     consistently.
 They can modify any code, in any project,